jakewalter/easyQuake/README.md

 Recorded for the fall 2020 Virtual SSA Eastern Section meeting: https://www.youtube.com/watch?v=coS2OwTWO3Y

+## About EasyQuake

+Stay up to date on the latest description of EasyQuake contents: https://easyquake.readthedocs.io/en/latest/About.html

 ## Running easyQuake with SLURM

 If you have access to shared computing resources that utilize SLURM, you can drive easyQuake by making a bash script to run the example code or any code (thanks to Xiaowei Chen at OU).
 Save the following to a drive_easyQuake.sh and then run it